 Christopher Mies is one of the world's best young racing drivers in GT category, with several championship titles in his CV until the age of 27.
-He is recently crowned 2016 ADAC GT Masters champion, together with an American Connor de Philippi.
+Most recently, he was crowned as the 2016 ADAC GT Masters champion, together with an American Connor de Philippi.

 Earlier in a career, Mies was the 2015 Australian GT champion, 2012 Blancpain Endurance Series winner and 2009 FIA GT3 European champion.
-He also scored few wins in the famous endurance races for GT cars, winning the 24 hours of Nürburgring in 2015 and Bathurst 12 Hour two times (2011 and 2012).
+He also scored few wins in the famous endurance races for GT cars, winning the 24 hours of Nürburgring two times (2015 and 2017), and Bathurst 12 Hour two times (2011 and 2012).
 Every time he won the race, he drove the Audi R8 LMS.

 Christopher started car racing career in Toyota Yaris Cup

 Christopher Mies was born on May 24,1989, in Velbert.
 He started racing at the age 12 at the karting track in Heiligenhaus.
 In 2006, he switched to racing cars, entering the German Toyota Yaris Cup.
 He finished 12th among 30 contestants, being the second best rookie.